Fly tying is where one creates an artificial imitation of the fishes food source.

 During our fly tying evenings we help each other with the intricacies of fly tying, we usually share a pint, as these evenings take place at the pub and to be honest it is a great way to stay in touch with our friends and prepare for the forthcoming fly fishing season.

 The fly tying evenings are held in The Stoke Inn pub on most Monday Evenings during the months of November through to February.
 This year our first meeting will be on Monday November 11th starting at 7.30pm.
-Then Monday 25th November followed by 19th December.
-January dates to be decided.
+Then Monday 25th November followed by 9th December.
+January 13th and January 27th.

 For further details use the contact information found Here.